abrasic/blendpresence/README.md

 ## Customizable Features
 ### Core ###
+- **Enabled** determines if your rich presence will be shown on Discord.
-- **Update Every** determines how fast BlendPresence should update your presence in [x] seconds.
-Use small values at your own risk as this may cost you more performance.
+- **Update Every** determines how fast BlendPresence will update your presence in [x] seconds.
+Lower is faster.
+   * Faster update rates may affect performance on lower-end machines.
+A recommended value is 5 seconds.

 ### Large Icon Tooltip ###
-- **Render Engine** displays the render engine that's currently in use by the user.
-This should work with most other third-party render engines such as Octane and Redshift.
+- **Render Engine** displays the render engine (Cycles, EEVEE, etc.) that's currently in use.
+  * Some third-party render engines like Octane or Redshift will show their unique logo aside the blender logo while used.
 - **Blender Version** displays Blender version that the addon is running in.
 - **Display GPU** displays the name of the GPU Blender is using.
+  * Currently, only NVIDIA cards are supported.
+Support for AMD, Intel and Apple cards may happen in the future.

 ### Small Icon ###
 - (Viewport) **Active Mode** displays the mode (Object, Edit, Pose, etc.) that the user is currently active in.